lingtalfi/Bat/FileListTool.md

 copyFileListToDir(array $fileList, string $srcDir, string $dstDir)
 ```

-Copies the files listed in the given file list from the $srcDir to the $dstDir.
+Copies the files/links listed in the given file list from the $srcDir to the $dstDir.